I remember once pulling out a journal and writing “I think I’m crazy”.

 Painting your nails or doing a puzzle is a bandaid.
 Since binge eating is a symptom, it has a message for you.
 Lean in and listen to what that message is.
 When you don’t?
 It comes back again and again until you pay attention.

 3. They suggest binge eating is a choice you’re making.

 You don’t have a choice in binging.
 We’re talking about industrial strength overeating here.
 In that moment, you don’t get to decide to stop.
 (You know that.
 So let go of beating yourself up with that quick smart.)
 You’ve got to look at the bigger picture if you want to overcome binge eating, instead of trying to attack it in the moment.

 So when you feel a binge coming on, what can you do instead?

-I’m sharing my 3 game changing tips for overcoming binge eating in my latest mini guide – which I’m gifting to you!
+I’m sharing my 3 powerful steps for overcoming binge eating in my latest mini guide – which I’m gifting to you!

 Enter your details below and I’ll get a free copy to your inbox.